fortytw0/needfinder/README.md

 ### How to add a new paper

 1. Add posts from the relevant online community in `data/` following the format in `data/demo.airbnb_hosts.jsonl`.
 The easiest thing to just have an id and body field, though the code is flexible and allows other keys.
-2. Add labels to `data/labels.json` following the format in the file; note the paper title is the key in the JSON structure
+2. Add labels to `data/labels.json` following the format in the file; note the paper title is the key in the JSON structure.
+This needs to match your config (see next step)
 3. Add a config file to `config/[your config name].json` following the format in `config/demo.json`
-4. Run `python -m src.main -config config/[your config name].json` to run the similarity algorithms based on the config file
+4. To run your job using slurm on alpine do `sbatch --export=config="config/allnurses.json" scripts/run.alpine.slurm` where the export flag fills the environment variable config w/ your environment variable string

 ### Main experiment runner